wcmckee/artcontrolme/stories/about.md

 .. type: text
 -->

-ArtControl is a website for the Artwork created by artist William Mckee.
+ArtCtrl is free and open-source art by William Mckee.

-It serves as a home for him to upload his art and write about it.
-Originally a WordPress site it is now a static based site thanks to the Python Static Site Generator - Nikola.
+Originally a WordPress site but now powered by Python static site generator - Nikola.

+Formally known as ArtControl but has been shortened to ArtCtrl.
+Any old links are redirected.

+Site contents (images, writing, videos) are licenced under a Creative Commons BY 4.0 licence.

-You can get in contact with William by emailing him: will@artcontrol.me
+You can get in contact with William by emailing him: will at artcontrol dot me